 The Zell Miller Scholarship is a state funded award which will pay 100% of the cost of tuition.
 Students graduating from an eligible Georgia high school with a grade point average of 3.7 (determined by GSFC) and having a SAT score of 1200 (critical reading and math) or ACT score of at least 26 may apply for the Zell Miller Scholarship.
 Zell Miller Scholarship pays 100% of current academic year standard tuition amount.
-Students who entered college as a freshman between July 1, 2007, and June 30, 2011, may be eligible as a recipient at the sophomore, junior, or senior levels.
 The Zell Miller Scholarship will also be awarded to the top two graduates from each high school (must still meet HOPE Scholarship eligibility requirements excluding the SAT/ACT test score and the 3.7 high school GPA).
 Recipients must maintain a 3.3 grade point average for all check points (30/60/90 semester hour check points).